A Child's First Dental Visit Fact Sheet

 2 to 3 years.
 A securely attached child may be able to cope with a brief separation from parents.
 In a 2-year-old, "no" may be a common response.

 3 years.
-Three-year-olds should not be expected to accept separation from their parents for restoration treatment procedures, such as getting a cavity filled.
+Three-year-olds should not be expected to accept separation from their parents for restoration treatment procedures like getting a cavity filled.
 This is because most 3-year-olds are not socially mature enough to separate from parents.

 4 years.
 Most children should be able to sit separately from parents for exams and treatment procedures.